coffeek3/ogre-gpu/Docs/src/scripts.md

 1. @c local_scope (which is also the default) means that only the compositor defining the texture can access it.
 2. @c chain_scope means that the compositors after this compositor in the chain can reference its textures, and
 3. @c global_scope means that the entire application can access the texture.
 This directive also affects the creation of the textures (global textures are created once and thus can’t be used with the pooled directive, and can’t rely on viewport size).

-@param cubic
-This texture is of type Ogre::TEX_TYPE_CUBE_MAP - i.e. made up of 6 2D textures which are pasted around the inside of a cube.

 @par
 Example: texture rt0 512 512 PF\_R8G8B8A8